zydou/arti/crates/tor-netdoc/README.md

 There are also other features includijng experimental ones which aren't documented here and shouldn't be relied on.

+#### Experimental features

+`incompleete`: Facilities which are incomplete or broken, and should not be used.
+Use of such features is (even more) at your own risk.

 #### Deprecated features

 `build_docs`: enable code to construct the objects representing different